AJVicens/command-line-for-reporters/README.md

 That was just a quick example to show how we can create directories, files, files within directories, and then remove them.

 #### Let's jump in to CSVKit.
-For my quick tutorial we'll be using crime data from the city of Pittsburgh.
+For my quick tutorial we'll be using crime data from December 2019 collected by the British government about [policing in the UK](https://data.police.uk/).
 The file we'll start with is called [2019-12-metropolitan-street.csv](https://github.com/AJVicens/command-line-for-reporters/blob/master/2019-12-metropolitan-street.csv).
 To get the raw data, click on the file name in the main repo, click `Raw` to get the raw data, and then save-as with whatever file name you want in the `.csv` format.

 The data set includes various codes used by the city, location data, crime codes, and other information that could come in handy depending on what you're trying to do.
 You could always open Excel to peek at your data: